AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_web.md

-After joining an Agora Chat channel, a user can update information such as the nickname, avatar, age, and mobile phone number as needed.
-To enjoy real-time chattings with friends, they can also add, delete and manage contacts.
+After joining an Agora Chat channel, a user can update information such as their nickname, avatar, age, and mobile phone number as needed.
+To enjoy real-time chatting with friends, they can also add, delete, and manage contacts.

 This page shows how to use the Agora Chat SDK to implement managing user attributes and contacts.

-<div class="alert note"><ul><li>User attributes are stored in the Agora Chat server.
-If you have security concerns in this regard, we recommend you managing user attributes yourself.</li><li></li>To ensure information security, app users can only modify their own user attributes.
+<div class="alert note"><ul><li>User attributes are stored on the Agora Chat server.
+If you have security concerns, Agora recommends that you manage user attributes yourself.</li><li></li>To ensure information security, app users can only modify their own user attributes.
 Only app admins can modify the user attributes of other users.</ul></div>

 ## Understand the tech

-The Agora Chat SDK provides the following methods in the `Connection` class for implementig user attributes and contact:
+The Agora Chat SDK provides the following methods in the `Connection` class for implementing user attributes and contacts:
-- `updateOwnUserInfo` and `fetchUserInfoById` sets the user attributes, including the user ID, nickname, avatar, signature, phone number, Email address, and gender.
+- `updateOwnUserInfo` sets the user attributes, including the user ID, nickname, avatar, signature, phone number, email address, and gender.
 - `fetchUserInfoById` retrieves the various attributes.
-- `ContactManager` enables users to add or delete contacts, accept or decline contact invitations, and add other users to the block list.
+- `ContactManager` enables users to add or delete contacts, accept or decline contact invitations, and add other users to a block list.

 ## Prerequisites